 - The applicants must have cleared UGC NET/CSIR NET examination to be eligible for MANF.

 - The students must have obtained at least 55% marks at the postgraduate level.

 - The annual family income of the candidates applying for Maulana Azad National Fellowship must not be more than INR 6 Lakh from all sources.

 - Also, transgender candidates are eligible to apply for this fellowship and the reservation for such candidates are provided as per the norms of the Government of India.

 MANF – Application Process

 As per the revised guidelines, from 2020 onwards, the students aspiring to obtain benefits under MANF need to qualify UGC NET/ CSIR NET examination.
-There will be no application separate application required for the fellowship.
-The selection for the fellowship will directly be made on the basis of merit list of UGC NET/CSIR NET examination.
-Thus, the students are required to apply for UGC NET or CSIR NET examination online through official NTA website.
-The NTA conducts the exam twice in a year i.e., in the month of June and December.
+There will be no separate application required for the fellowship.
+The selection for the fellowship will directly be made on the basis of merit list of the UGC NET/CSIR NET examination.
+Thus, the students are required to apply for UGC NET or CSIR NET examination online through the official NTA website.
+The NTA conducts the exam twice a year i.e., in the month of June and December.